Code-Institute-Submissions/StreamTwo-1/Readme.md

 ### What is this site for?

 This is my final project for Code Institute Stream Two.
-The Example page can be found here: https://resetproject.herokuapp.com/
+The Example page can be found here: [Example Site](https://theresetproject.herokuapp.com/)

 This is only an example website.
 Only some of the data is actually true but this site is largely fabricated simply to fit my narrative.